KevinVitale/WalletKit/README.md

 - **iOS**, v13+;
 - **Linux**

+### CLI Utility
+[This CLI utility](https://github.com/KevinVitale/WalletKitCLI) is cross-platform, and demonstrates a portion of this framework's functionality.

 ## Adding `WalletKit` as a Dependency
 To use the `WalletKit` library in a Swift Package Manager (SPM) project, add the following line to the _dependencies_ in you `Package.swift` file: